thibmonsel/GPUSandbox/README.md

 ### File `matrixAdd.cu`

 **Summary** : An example of a matrix addition on the host and device.
 Typically, a matrix is stored linearly in global memory with a row-major approach.
+Using the row-major approach to assimilate the matrix multiplication as a 1D vector addition.

 **Concepts used** :
 - Matrix is stored in global memory in row-major approach.

 **TakeAways** : With such a grid and block configuration vector and matrix addition are the same but you have to be careful with indices.

+## Day 5

+### File `matrixAdd2.cu`

+**Summary** : An example of a matrix addition on the host and device.
+Using a 1D block and 1D grid configuration, where each block is responsible for a chunk of matrix columns.

+**TakeAways** : Used another configuration grid, block configuration for the same operation as in day 04.

+## Day 6

+### File `matrixAdd3.cu`

+**Summary** : An example of a matrix addition on the host and device.
+Using a 2D block and 2D grid configuration, where each block is responsible for a matrix chunk.

+**TakeAways** : Used another configuration grid, block configuration for the same operation as in day 05.

+## Day 7

+### File `simpleDivergence.cu`

+**Summary** : An example of warp divergence for CUDA and how to deal with it.

+**Concepts used** :
+- Issues with control-flow instructions in CUDA.
+- Intra-Warp divergence degrades performance.
+- Inter-War divergence (called Inter-Warp Variation) doesn't degrade performance because different warps make different branch decisions based on their data.

+**TakeAways** : Intra-Warp Divergence will make your code drop in performance.